Felienne/LiveSpreadsheets/paper.md

 *Clone tracking* in software: Godfrey and Tu [@Godf2002] proposed a method called _origin analysis_ which is a related to both clone detection and the above described origin tracking, but aims at deciding if a program entity was newly introduced or whether it if it should more accurately be viewed as a renamed, moved, or otherwise changed version of an previously existing entity.
 This laid the ground for a tool called _CloneTracker_ that "can automatically track clones as the code evolves, notify developers of modifications to clone regions, and support simultaneous editing of clone regions." [@Dual2007].

-*Prototype-based inheritance*: Lieberman introduced prototypes to implement shared behavior in object-oriented programming.
-In proto-type-based languages, objects are created by cloning and existing object.
+*Prototype-based inheritance*: Lieberman introduced prototypes to implement shared behavior in object-oriented programming [@LiebermanProto].
+In prototype-based languages, objects are created by cloning and existing object.
 The cloned object then inherits features (methods, slots) from its prototype.
-Prototype-based inheritance contributed to the direct manipulation model of interaction [@Malo95].
 The parent relation between objects is similar to our origin relation.
 However, we are not aware of any related work using this relation to propagate changes to clones back to their parents.

 *Bidirectional transformation*: one way to look at copy-paste tracking is to see copies as views on the original formula similar to views in database systems.
 In particular, the copies are *updateable* views [@bancilhon1981update].
 Different manifestations of the view update problem have received considerable attention recently in the context of *lenses* [@Lenses]  and bidirectional transformation [@BX].
 In the context of user interfaces these concepts were pioneered by Meertens under the header of "constraint maintenance" [@Meertens].
 In a certain sense, copy-paste tracking supports a very basic class of constraint maintenance where clones are simply synchronized to be equal.